openKolibri/halo-90/readme.md

 #### Button
 *C&K* [KXT3] series provides ultra low profile miniature tactile switches and we chose `KXT311LHS`, with a low actuation force of `100g`.
 It can be easily pressed with the edge of your nail, or a bit less comfortably with the back.

-The button provides the functionality of changing light patterns by pressing and triggering it into a low power sleep mode by holding for 3s.
+The button provides the functionality of changing light patterns by pressing and triggering it into a low power sleep mode by holding for `500 ms`.
 Completely available as an interupt to the microcontroller, so other uses can be implemented.

 ![IMG-KXT3]